Nelson-Gon/nelson-gon.github.io/content/post/shiny_reactivity.md

 ```

-You can also view the code at https://github.com/Nelson-Gon/nelson-gon.github.io.
+You can also view the code at https://github.com/Nelson-Gon/nelson-gon.github.io/blob/78ce2a8a09e2046d85c4e5859d9111d6b2de80eb/code/elegant_shiny.R and try out the app at https://nelson-gon.shinyapps.io/sampleapp/.

 As a further step or challenge/way to review for yourself, you could try to do the following: